 Building on Kent’s success as the region’s leading institution for student employability, we offer many opportunities for you to gain worthwhile experience and develop the specific skills and aptitudes that employers value.

 Research students in Digital Media work in a dedicated, state-of-the-art studio, equipped with leading-edge MACs and PC workstations, running industry standard software.
 There is also a photographic studio and a production studio with green screen and motion capture facilities.
-The School is also equipped with a 3D body scanner – one of only two in the UK.

 As a postgraduate student, you are part of a thriving research community and receive support through a wide-ranging programme of individual supervision, specialised research seminars, general skills training programmes, and general departmental colloquia, usually with external speakers.
 We encourage you to attend and present your work at major conferences, as well as taking part in our internal conference and seminar programmes.